 Creation of an area plan document that will form the basis for new zoning and public investments to guide future growth in a manner that is consistent with the community's vision.

 On Wednesday, March 8th we kicked off PLAN: Glover's Corner with an Open House.
 We shared information about the PLAN Initiative's goals and objectives, and profiles of the Study Area's geography, households, businesses and mobility infrastructure, as well as history of the area.
-We asked participants to share with us where they live, work and visit; what they would like to preserve, enhance, and grow in the Study Area; and what questions they have that will help shape the planning study.
-The content presented at the Open House can be found in PDF format in the Documents section at the bottom of this page.
-More than 180 residents, business owners, stakeholders and visitors shared their questions and ideas, and spoke to the City staff present at the event.
+We asked participants to share their comments with us, as well as what else they would like to know about the Study Area.
+It was also an opportunity to meet neighbors and the planning team from the BPDA and City of Boston.

 On Thursday, May 4th, community members joined BPDA and City of Boston staff for a stroll or bike ride through the study area.
 The Walk and Bike tours were an opportunity to get to know the Study Area and continue the dialogue about priorities that will shape the planning study.
 Community members shared their local knowledge, ideas, concerns and questions with staff.